Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Proofs of Things

 Therefore, we have:

-The first term aims to reconstruct the original embedding $\rvx$ based on $\rvy$ generated from $\rvx$, which has not been studied by the existing EEA works.
-The second term imposes the distribution $\rvy$ conditioned on $\rvx$ to match the prior distribution of $\rvy$, which has been investigated by the GAN-based EEA methods~\cite{SEA,OTEA,NeoEA}.
-The third term is the main objective of EEA (i.e., Equation~(\ref{eq:negative_sampling}) where the target $p(\rvy|\rvx)$ is partly observed).
+The first term aims to reconstruct the original embedding $\rvx$ based on $\rvy$ generated from $\rvx$, which has not been studied by the existing discriminative EEA methods~\citep{decentRL,EVA,MCLEA}.
+The second term imposes the distribution $\rvy$ conditioned on $\rvx$ to match the prior distribution of $\rvy$, which has been investigated by the GAN-based EEA methods~\citep{SEA,OTEA,NeoEA}.
+The third term is the main objective of EEA (i.e., Equation~(\ref{eq:negative_sampling}) with the target $p(\rvy|\rvx)$ being only partially observed).

 Note that, $p(\rvx)$ is irrelevant to our parameter set $\theta$ and thus can be regarded as a constant during optimization.
 Therefore, maximizing the ELBO (i.e., maximizing the first term and minimizing the second term) will result in minimizing the third term, concluding the proof. \end{proof}